 First Horizon is dedicated to being a trusted financial institution and combating money laundering practices.
 We diligently work to ensure that our banking services are used responsibly and ethically and verify our clients’ identities to prevent any misuse of our bank.
 We take pride in abiding by all laws pertaining to financial legality.
 All associates are required to complete annual trainings on the Bank Secrecy Act and Anti-Money Laundering, as well as targeted training on Commercial Loan Fraud and Fraud and Security Awareness.

 The purpose of our Board-approved Bank Secrecy Act Anti-Money Laundering (“BSA”) Policy is to ensure First Horizon’s compliance with the Bank Secrecy Act, USA PATRIOT Act, Office of Foreign Assets Control and related regulations through its BSA/AML Compliance Program.
-The policy establishes steps that must be taken to meet the requirement to identify customers for the Customer Identification Program (“CIP”).
+The policy establishes steps that must be taken to meet the requirement to identify clients for the Client Identification Program (“CIP”).
 The Enterprise Bank Secrecy Act Compliance Officer, in conjunction with the Compliance Risk Working Group, formulates the BSA Policy and recommends changes as appropriate.
 The policy and program is reviewed at least annually and any recommended changes approved by the board of directors.
 The board of directors also receives annual training on BSA and the BSA/AML Compliance Program.

 Code of Business Conduct and Ethics